Kyotofolding fanblackberry lily (Belamcanda Chinensis)

 Hinofan "Red and White Plum Blossoms" Korin Ogata

-This hinoki fan is an original product made by combining the latest techniques of modern maki-e and the skills of Kyoto craftsmen with the "Red and White Plum Blossoms" pattern by Ogata Korin, an Edo period painter, on a thin hinoki wood panel.
+This hinoki fan is an original product made by combining the latest techniques of modern maki-e and the skills of Kyoto craftsmen with the "Red and White Plum" design by Ogata Korin, a painter of the Edo period, on a thin hinoki wood panel.

 The motif is based on Korin Ogata's "Red and White Plum Blossoms".